Piano-Walrus/duelCafeCardScripts/README.md

 > Starts from the top of the designated "source" pile, and looks for a card whose name contains "TEXT", then reveals that card as if it were searched from the "Search Deck Piles" menu

 ## Conditions
+Aside from specifying trigger zones for each command, you can also specify certain conditions to prevent any given command from being triggered if its conditions are not met.
+There are two ways to specify conditions: either as one object, or an array of objects.

+When providing a single object to a command's `"conditions"` property, the system will check each condition property in that object, and if any given property evaluates to "false", the condition is not met (you can think of a conditions object as one big "IF" statement, with each of the object's properties joined by "AND" clauses).
+You can also assign arrays of conditions objects to "OR", "AND", or "NOT" properties, and the system will evaluate each condition in each array accordingly (so, a condition evaluating to false in an "AND" array will cause the entire "conditions" object to return false, a condition evaluating to true in an "OR" array will cause the entire "conditions" object to return true, and a condition evaluating to true in a "NOT" array will cause the entire "conditions" object to return false).

+Alternatively, when providing an array to the `"conditions"` property, each element of the array must be an object similar to what you would provide the `"conditions"` property as mentioned above.
+The results of each conditions object in the array will then be stored, allowing you to reference each condition individually in any given command string using "condition=[CONDITION_INDEX]".
+This allows you to only show certain pop-up menu options under certain conditions.
+A good showcase of this feature is the script for [Vaalmonica Invitare](https://github.com/Piano-Walrus/duelCafeCardScripts/blob/main/Scripts/2-Spells/38491852.json).

+Available properties for use inside any given "conditions" object:

+**1. prev_zone - Type: Integer**
+> Checks that the card was previously at the specified zone index.

+**2. prev_range - Type: Integer[]**
+> Similar to "prev_zone", except the system checks every zone index from the provided array's first index to its last index (inclusive).
+This property expects an array with only two values, signifying a "start index" and "end index."

+**3. prev_list - Type: Integer[]**
+> Similar to "prev_zone", except the system checks every zone index in the provided array.

+**4. lp_self - Type: Integer[]**
+> Checks that the card's owner's LP value is within the provided range (the range being handled similarly to the one provided for "prev_range").

+**4. lp_opp - Type: Integer[]**
+> The same as "lp_self", except it checks the other player's LP.

 ## Placeholders
 In any given command string, pop-up message, custom property (explained below), or LP value string, the system will replace each of the following placeholders with their corresponding value as outlined below: